Ph-IRES/workshop_data-analysis/tutorial_dna_data_submissions/README.md

 	* Select Validate
 	* Edit the metadata in the excel workbook and/or FASTA files and repeat as necessary until you pass the validation

-3. Load data by repeating 2, but don't check "Only Validate Data"
+3. Load data by repeating step 2, but don't check "Only Validate Data"

+---

+## Sending FASTA files to GenBank

+In progress...

 ---